About the Penn Literacy Network

 - To work with schools in a long-term process of collaborative construction of research-based curriculum.

 The PLN Difference

-PLN seminars and workshop series are centered on educators (teachers, administrators, specialists, and parents) talking with each other.
-PLN seminars are comprehensive and on-going, typically meeting every few weeks.
+PLN courses and workshop series are centered on educators (teachers, administrators, specialists, and parents) talking with each other.
+PLN courses are comprehensive and on-going, typically meeting every few weeks.
 They combine theory and research with practical implementation of strategies and approaches.
-Participants try out activities in their classrooms, schools and homes, and reflect on their implementation through journals and seminar discussions.
+Participants try out activities in their classrooms, schools and homes, and reflect on their implementation through journals and courses discussions.